bright/new-www/content/projects/vcare.md

 <TitleWithIcon sectionTitle='goal' titleIcon='/images/goal_title_section.png' titleIconAlt='goal' />

-When we first spoke to the [vCare](https://www.vcaresystems.co.uk) team, there was already a working Android app present on the market.
+When we first spoke to the [VCare](https://www.vcaresystems.co.uk) team, there was already a working Android app present on the market.
 However, the Founders were looking to take the software to a new level by improving the design and code, and by exponentially growing the app’s reach to new target groups.

-Firstly, vCare wanted to make their healthcare solution available to facilities using iOS-based devices.
+Firstly, VCare wanted to make their healthcare solution available to facilities using iOS-based devices.
 This meant that an iOS app that would work on both mobile and tablet devices needed to be developed from scratch.

-Secondly, the vCare team was looking for major design and code refinements for the existing Android app and software.
+Secondly, the VCare team was looking for major design and code refinements for the existing Android app and software.
 They have also decided to develop several new features to further ensure patients’ security and facilitate caregivers’ daily work.

 <div class="image"><img src="/images/vcare.png" alt="vCare" title="vCare"  /> </div>